-While healthy foods provide the foundation for optimal health and vitality, even the healthiest foods are of little use if they are not properly digested, absorbed and assimilated.
+While healthy foods provide the foundation for optimal health and vitality, even the healthiest foods are of little use if they are not properly digested, absorbed, and assimilated.
 As we age, normal digestion slows down, inhibiting our ability to process vital nutrients for use throughout the body.
 If the body cannot extract all the nutrients in our food, our overall health will begin to suffer, and can result in a wide range of unwelcome diseases.
 These problems are often caused by decreasing levels of stomach acid and digestive enzymes that facilitate the crucial breakdown of food in our digestive tract.

 Constipation is another sign that your digestive system is not in tip-top condition.
 If your body cannot get rid of toxins via the bowel, these toxins may break out via your skin instead.
-Retained bowel wastes stress the liver and if the liver cannot break down all toxins, they may spill into the bloodstream increasing the risk of skin problems.
-The skin looks sallow, greasy, or spotty with dry, red flaky patches – and this may stem from internal gut/liver issues.
+Retained bowel wastes stress the liver, and if the liver cannot break down all toxins, they may spill into the bloodstream increasing the risk of skin problems.
+The skin looks sallow, greasy, or spotty with dry, red, flaky patches – and this may stem from internal gut/liver issues.

 Make Digestive Enzymes part of your anti-ageing strategy

-Digestive enzymes enable the more efficient breakdown of the food we consume, especially if we are over the age of 45, peri or post-menopause, and are not producing sufficient amounts of stomach acid, pancreatic enzymes and bile.
+Digestive enzymes enable the more efficient breakdown of the food we consume, especially if we are over the age of 45, peri or post-menopause, and are not producing sufficient amounts of stomach acid, pancreatic enzymes, and bile.
 As we age, the production of stomach acid and enzymes can begin to slow down, affecting the digestive capacity of the stomach and gut.
 If you are recovering from a period of illness, or perhaps an operation, digestive enzymes can help you get back to full strength, by helping absorption of key nutrients.
 Not only do these important chemicals help to properly digest our food, but they are also instrumental in ensuring nutrients are properly absorbed and assimilated through the small intestine, where they are taken to the liver, and the liver decides which part(s) of the body they need to be transported to.

-If there are insufficient acids/enzymes, the digestive system and gut has to work even harder, causing extra stress on other body organs, including our skin.
-This can show up in wrinkles (I don’t mean lines on the skin; they are normal signs of ageing, wrinkles are not) – a sign that there is a lack of something, such as fluid, oils and nutrients in the skin and in the connective tissue that binds everything together.
-Healthy skin is silky smooth, dense and tightly elastic, firmly covering the face and body like a perfectly fitted, unwrinkled pair of tights, covering our skeleton and muscles without wrinkles and without blemishes.
+If there are insufficient acids/enzymes, the digestive system and gut have to work even harder, causing extra stress on other body organs, including our skin.
+This can show up in wrinkles (I don’t mean lines on the skin; they are normal signs of ageing, wrinkles are not) – a sign that there is a lack of something, such as fluid, oils, and nutrients in the skin and in the connective tissue that binds everything together.
+Healthy skin is silky smooth, dense, and tightly elastic, firmly covering the face and body like a perfectly fitted, unwrinkled pair of tights, covering our skeleton and muscles without wrinkles and without blemishes.